ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effect.md

 ## When Not To Use It

-If you want to allow top level side effects
+If you want to allow top level side effects.

 ---